Global search

 The registration period has closed.

-Group Members were able to register their claims up until 14 March 2025.
+The deadline to register was 14 March 2025.
 This was a Court ordered deadline, and Maurice Blackburn does not have the discretion to accept registrations after this time.

 The SDS establishes the procedures for distributing the settlement sum to Eligible Group Members.